MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 ```
 ### 3.4 Barth-Jespersen reconstruction

-Before moving to WENO5-JS, I developed an HLLC solver using Barth-Jespersen limited reconstruction [6].
+Before moving to WENO5-JS, An HLLC solver using Barth-Jespersen limited reconstruction [6] was developed.

 The limiter allows higher-order reconstruction in smooth regions, but reduces the reconstruction close to strong gradients where non-physical oscillations can appear.

-This gave me an important intermediate solver:
+This provided an important intermediate solver

 **HLLC + Barth-Jespersen**

-Used this branch to check the HLLC flux, pressure field, force integration and convergence behaviour before adding the more expensive WENO5-JS reconstruction.
+This branch was used to check the HLLC flux, pressure field, force integration and convergence behaviour before adding the more expensive WENO5-JS reconstruction.

 The final integrated lift and drag from this branch were effectively the same as the later WENO5-HLLC solution.